IvanZou1/Tiny-Projects/README.md

 - **MergeSort** - A divide and conquer algorithm that sorts an integer array in increasing order in O(nlogn) time for n = array size.
 - **Palindrome** - The user enters a string and this program checks if the string is a palindrome.
 That is the string is the same forwards and backwards (ie. "kayak", "racecar", "mom").
 - **ReverseString** - The user enters a string and this program outputs the string reversed.
+- **VowelCount** - The user enters a string and this program outputs the number of each vowel and the total number of vowels in the string.